Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Temporal Graphs

-\item $\mathcal{T} := d$ \end{enumerate} \item $r := d+m$ \end{itemize} As there are exactly 3 literals in each clause $C_j$ and for each variable $v_i$, literals $v_i$ and $\bar{v}_i$ are present in exactly two clauses each, $\mathcal{G}$ is a BDG3B.
+\item $\mathcal{T} := d$ \end{enumerate} \item $z := d+m$ \end{itemize} As there are exactly 3 literals in each clause $C_j$ and for each variable $v_i$, literals $v_i$ and $\bar{v}_i$ are present in exactly two clauses each, $\mathcal{G}$ is a BDG3B.
 Any edge $e(u, v, (s, f)) \in \mathcal{E}$ is also denoted as $e_{uv}$ when the time interval for which this edge exists is not important.
 Figure \ref{fig:bounded} shows the construction of a BDG3B from an instance of the 2P2N-3SAT problem.

 We first prove that if there is a solution for the D-MAX-0-1-TMBD3B-1 problem, then there is a truth assignment which satisfies $\Psi$.
-For a 0-1 timed matching $M$, $|M| = r$, for $\mathcal{G}$, we construct a truth assignment $\mathcal{S}$ for $\Psi$ as follows. \begin{enumerate} \item For each $e_{a_ib_i} \in M$, assign $v_i := \mathbf{false}$. \item For each $e_{a_i\bar{b}_i} \in M$, assign $v_i = \mathbf{true}$. \end{enumerate}
+For a 0-1 timed matching $M$, $|M| = z$, for $\mathcal{G}$, we construct a truth assignment $\mathcal{S}$ for $\Psi$ as follows. \begin{enumerate} \item For each $e_{a_ib_i} \in M$, assign $v_i := \mathbf{false}$. \item For each $e_{a_i\bar{b}_i} \in M$, assign $v_i := \mathbf{true}$. \end{enumerate}

-We first show that, for each node $v \in A$, there is exactly one edge incident on $v$ is in $M$.
+We first show that, for each vertex $v \in A$, there is exactly one edge incident on $v$ is in $M$.
 According to our construction, $\mathcal{G}$ is bipartite and $|A| = m+d$.
-Again, any two edges incident on the same node in $A$ are overlapping with each other.
-Thus, no two edges incident on the same node in $A$ can be in $M$.
-As $|M| = m+d$ and $|A| = m+d$, for each node $v \in A$, there is exactly one edge incident on $v$ in $M$.
-This shows that, for each node $a_i \in A_2$ there is exactly one edge incident on $a_i$ in $M$.
+Again, any two edges incident on the same vertex in $A$ are overlapping with each other.
+Thus, no two edges incident on the same vertex in $A$ can be in $M$.
+As $|M| = m+d$ and $|A| = m+d$, for each vertex $v \in A$, there is exactly one edge incident on $v$ in $M$.
+This shows that, for each vertex $a_i \in A_2$ there is exactly one edge incident on $a_i$ in $M$.
 This implies that, each variable $v_i \in U$ is assigned to a truth value and no variable in $U$ is assigned to both $\mathbf{true}$ and $\mathbf{false}$.